 Scouts, Guides, Rainbows, Brownies and Explorers - The present building on Packhorse Road is at capacity in terms of space and facilities.
-No more groups for young people who want to join the movement can be accommodated and there are no facilities for the disabled.
-The groups have applied for funding to improve the facilities (CEF 3 Surveys and Interviews).
+No more groups for young people who want to join the movement can be accommodated and there are

 The Parish Council will continue to maintain and make improvements to the Lothian Gardens playground, and will work with SDDC to improve other facilities for children's organisations when funds become available.